cu-library/tyro/readme.md

     -logmaxbackups= : The maximum number of old log files to keep.
     -logmaxsize= : The maximum size of log files before they are rotated, in megabytes.
     -loglevel= : The log level.
 One of error, warn, info, debug, or trace.
+    -newlimit= : The number of items to return at the /new endpoint

 These flags can also be supplied by environment variables:

     TYRO_ADDRESS, TYRO_KEY, TYRO_SECRET, TYRO_URL, TYRO_RAW
     TYRO_CERTFILE, TYRO_KEYFILE, TYRO_ACAOHEADER,
     TYRO_LOGLEVEL, TYRO_LOGFILE, TYRO_LOGMAXAGE, TYRO_LOGMAXBACKUPS, TYRO_LOGMAXSIZE
+    TYRO_NEWLIMIT

 This [Twelve-Factor](http://12factor.net/) style should make it easy to daemonize or Docker-ize this app.
 The TYRO_RAW environment variable, if set, should be True or False.